evankim20/flipping-on-craigslist/README.md

 ### To Do:
 - [x] Add weighted score section
 - [ ] Find the approximate distance from user to item and use this information in weighted score
+- [ ] Construct better model to analyze accurate price for items